Starobilsk: Modern era

-The Prison for Polish POWs Officers
+Prison camp for Polish POW officers

 During World War II, the old convent was the site of a Soviet prison camp for Polish prisoners of war (POWs), especially officers.
-48 of them died in the camp and were buried in Chmirov cemetery.
-A plaque on the outside wall of the convent declares that 4,000 Polish prisoners were confined inside the convent and ultimately executed in 1940.
-These numbered among the officers were executed at the same time as the Katyn massacre, but in the Kharkiv NKVD building, and later buried in Pyatykhatky forest.
+48 of those who died in the camp were buried at the Starobilsk cemetery.
+In 1994, their bodies were moved to the Polish War Quarter built by the Council for the Protection of Struggle and Martyrdom Sites at the Chmyrivka cemetery.
+A plaque on the outside wall of the convent states that more than 4,000 Polish prisoners of war were confined inside the convent and ultimately executed in 1940.
+The Starobilsk prisoners were executed at the District Directorate of the NKVD in Kharkov and later buried in the forest in Pyatykhatky.
+These executions, together with executions of Polish officers held in POW camps at Kozelsk, Ostashkov, and some smaller camps, became known as the Katyn massacre.